 The Ghost harness from Beal would be my first choice.
 It’s lightweight and compact, has 2 built-in ice clipper slots.
 I’d add a third with a DMM Vault or Petzl Caritool Evo for longer climbs though.
 The rear gear loops aren’t reinforced so sit they nicely against a pack and of course it’s comfortable.
 What more can you ask for?
 Adjustable leg loops you say?
 Well I suppose.

-This is a tough one but I think I’ll go with the Cassin Bladerunners.
+This is a tough one but I think I’ll go with the Cassin Bladerunners, for now anyway.
 They’re versatile, reasonably light and replacement front points are inexpensive.
 The Petzl Lynx are great crampons but replacement front point cost over $100 CAD per pair.
 Crazy!
-The Black Diamond Stinger crampons are a decent option as well and the replacement points are cheap but they can only run dual points.
+On a side note, Petzl has the new Dart crampons coming out for 2020 that are lightweight and versatile using the Lynx front points.
+Replace them with some Krukonogi points and they’ll be pretty nice!
+The Black Diamond Stinger crampons are also a decent option and the replacement points are cheap but they can only run mono points.
 Grivel’s new G22+ also look cool but they won’t be released until the fall of 2019 so I’ll have to wait to test them out.

 So that’s what’s in my ideal ice kit, what’s in yours?